Kpearson72/sql-challenge/README.md

 ### As I examined the data, I was overcome with a creeping suspicion that the dataset is fake.
 I surmised that my boss handed me spurious data in order to test the data engineering skills of a new employee.
 To confirm my hunch, I decided to take the following steps to generate a visualization of the data, with which I will confront my boss:

 1. Import the SQL database into Pandas.
+[Jupyter Notebook](https://github.com/Kpearson72/sql-challenge/blob/main/EmployeeSQL/Bonus-SQLAlchemy/Bonus_SQLalchemy.ipynb)

 2. Create a histogram to visualize the most common salary ranges for employees.